UTAH FIRST DUI OFFENSE ATTORNEY

 The state of Utah does not expressly forbid plea bargain deals involving reduction of DUI charge to lesser criminal offense.
 Likewise, defendants are free to actively pursue dismissal of the charges outright as well.
 In either case, having legal counsel involved is of paramount importance.

-For more information and insight, consult Zachary C. Holbrook, P.C. today!
+For more information and insight, contact Zachary C. Holbrook, P.C. your DUI Offense Attorney today!